TrueBlocks/trueblocks-core/src/other/install/RUNNING_A_NODE.md

     whereBlock 1001001

-The Infura platform does not run their nodes with `--tracing on` nor `--pruning archive`; therefore, the behavior of operations such as getBalance, getTokenBal and getTrace, which are dependant on either tracing or archiving, is undefined.
+The Infura platform does not run their nodes with `--tracing on` nor `--pruning archive`; therefore, the behavior of operations such as getBalance, getTokenInfo and getTrace, which are dependant on either tracing or archiving, is undefined.